Commission on Social Witness

 - Rev. Dr. Meredith Garmon, term expires 2021

-As we endeavor to do the best possible work on behalf of our congregations, we covenant to be in right relationship with one another other by:
+As we endeavor to do the best possible work on behalf of Unitarian Universalist congregations and the UUA principles they have affirmed, we covenant to be in right relationship with one another by:

 - finding the holy within each of us;

 - listening to understand; acknowledging and articulating discomfort when it arises;

 - being honest and open about our personal biases;

 - respecting the contributions and circumstances of one another;